johnkou97/johnkou97.github.io/_projects/DataMining.md

 	The RMSE (solid line) and MAE (dashed line) of the final model on the training (blue) and validation (purple) sets.
 With the red line indicating the execution time (left) and memory usage (right) of each model.
 </div>

-The result can, also, be summarized in a table:
+The results can, also, be summarized in a table:

 | Model | RMSE Test | MAE Test | Execution Time (s) | Memory (MB) |
 | --- | --- | --- | --- | --- |